jennyknuth/dashboard/app/components/flow/flow-instructions.md

 1. Click on the **CIS** category on the right side pane of the designer
 2. Drag the `+ Counter Interval Simulator` template block onto your canvas
 2. Name it `WindFlowSim` and click `accept`
-2. Click the three dots in the upper right hand corner of the block to open the configuration panel
+2. Click the three dots in the upper right-hand corner of the block to open the configuration panel
 2. Keep the default configuration and click `save` at the bottom of the panel

 #### Read from the wind flow sensor